-If you’ve been following our series of articles on the yoga survey project, then you know we’ve been talking about the benefits of doing a yoga practice.
+Have you been following our series of articles on the yoga survey project?
+Then you know we’ve been talking about the benefits of doing a yoga practice.
 It turns out that yoga practitioners experience a lot of benefit from their practice.
 Practitioners reported physical, mental, emotional, spiritual, and relational benefits of doing a yoga practice.
 They even reported that their yoga practice often contributed to healing from a pain or injury in their body.
 You’re not surprised, right?

 Is there a right way to practice yoga?

-One of the things that we were hoping to learn from our survey project was: Is there a way that we can do our practice which will increase the probability of experiencing benefits?
-Is there an optimal duration of an individual practice, a best time of day to practice, or a frequency of yoga practice that is most advantageous?
+One of the things that we were hoping to learn from our survey project was: Is there a way that we can do our practice that will increase the probability of experiencing benefits?
+Is there an optimal duration of an individual practice?
+What about a best time of day to practice?
+Is there a frequency of yoga practice that is most advantageous?
 Or, are the benefits of yoga asana derived from the synergistic nature of the many elements that come together when we practice?

 This is important to know.
 If practitioners of yoga are seeking specific benefits and something about the way they practice could make it more likely for them to experience those benefits, then they would be best served to practice in those ways.
-Likewise, if teachers of yoga are intending to share the path to certain experiences, which are more likely under certain contexts, then they could be better teachers if they knew what those contexts were.
-The traditional hatha yoga text, the Hatha Yoga Pradipika, suggests that a practice duration of a minimum of 30 minutes is important, a daily frequency of yoga practice is necessary, and that early morning practice done an hour and a half before sunrise is preferred over other times of day.
+Likewise, if teachers of yoga intend to share the path to certain experiences, which are more likely under certain contexts, then they could be better teachers if they knew what those contexts were.
+The traditional hatha yoga text, the Hatha Yoga Pradipika, suggests the following: A practice duration of a minimum of 30 minutes is important.
+A daily frequency of yoga practice is necessary.
+And, it says that early morning practice done an hour and a half before sunrise is preferred over other times of day.

 Let’s find out what our survey said!

 Just as we discussed with respect to yoga and injuries, we know that our practice happens under multiple contextual situations all at the same time.
-For example: we practice for a certain number of minutes in an individual practice; we practice at a frequency of a particular number of days per week; and we practice at a certain time of day.
-All of those aspects of our approach to practice interact and have the potential to change the impact that our yoga practice has.
+For example, we practice for a certain number of minutes in an individual practice.
+We practice at a frequency of a particular number of days per week.
+And we practice at a certain time of day.
+All of those aspects of our approach to practice interact.
+They all have the potential to change the impact that our yoga practice has.

-For that reason, in this post we report the results of a test called multivariable logistic regression which tells us which factors, of all the factors that are occurring in practice simultaneously, are related to yoga contributing to each of the benefits of yoga that we evaluated.
+For that reason, in this post, we report the results of a test called multivariable logistic regression.
+That test tells us which factors, of all the factors that are occurring in practice simultaneously, are related to yoga contributing to each of the benefits of yoga that we evaluated.
 In this case, a resulting “p-value” of less than 0.01 indicates that there is a statistically significant relationship.
 Remember that a p-value of .01 is the same thing as saying there is a 99% probability that two variables are related.

 We used the results of our logistic regression analysis to calculate “predicted probabilities”.
 This statistical method describes the probability of reporting a particular benefit in specific contexts based on the results of our logistic regression model.